zekicaneksi/Terraform-AWS-REST-API-with-Jenkins-and-Docker-Example/README.md

 Information regarding used technologies can be found in their respective directories.

-To get this project running, just go to `terraform` folder, follow the instructions and that's all.
+To get this project running, just go to the `terraform` folder, follow the instructions and that's all.